nais/doc/docs/basics/clusters.md

 There are a couple of additional clusters in GCP as well, though - `ci-gcp` for us to test changes and `labs-gcp` where the teams can experiment.

 ![clusters](/assets/clusters.png)

+## Access from laptop

+In the extended NAIS universe we also have a component called naisdevice.
+This is a cross plattform mechanism that provices access to NAIS services.
+The product adheres to the same principles as are decribed [here](https://honest.security) and